Cactical/Den/README.md

 Den is also a mini shell, and you can run its own commands, have your own username (and colors), + more!

-Den uses a header file called Domptero, which is a modified version of modified version of [Promptero](https://github.com/Cactical/Promptero).
+Den uses a header file called Domptero, which is a modified version of modified version of my project [Promptero](https://github.com/Cactical/Promptero), and a submodule which is also my project, [CppColors](https://github.com/Cactical/CppColors).

 ## Getting Started